EOSIO/eosio-swift/README.md

 ## Documentation

-Please refer to the generated code documentation by cloning this repo and opening the `docs/code/index.html` file in your browser.
+Please refer to the generated code documentation at https://eosio.github.io/eosio-swift-softkey-signature-provider or by cloning this repo and opening the `docs/index.html` file in your browser.

 ## iOS Example App